aregsar/aregsarblog/blog/2020/production-oriented-laravel-project-setup-quickstart/index.md

 }
 ```

-Here we have added the `implements MustVerifyEmail` to the `class User extends Authenticatable` class definition and we have also added the `sendEmailVerificationNotification` method  that overrides the default method that the User class inherits to the User class body.
+Here we have added the `implements MustVerifyEmail` to the `class User extends Authenticatable` class definition and we have also added the `sendEmailVerificationNotification` method that overrides the default method that the `User` class inherits to the ``User` class body.
+Finally we have added added the `sendPasswordResetNotification` method that overrides the default method that the `User` class inherits to the `User` class body.

 ## Run database migrations